huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 the client will establish a new connection and send the query over that connection.

-Clients MAY discard their connection to the server before the idle timeout expires.
-If they do that while responses to already sent queries are still expected, they SHOULD close the connection explicitly, using QUIC's CONNECTION_CLOSE mechanism with the DoQ error code DOQ_NO_ERROR.
+Clients MAY discard their connections to the server before the idle timeout expires.
+A client that has outstanding queries SHOULD close the connection explicitly using QUIC's CONNECTION_CLOSE mechanism and the DoQ error code DOQ_NO_ERROR.

 Clients and servers MAY close the connection for a variety of other reasons, indicated using QUIC's CONNECTION_CLOSE.
 Client and servers